ladybug-tools/spider-covid-19-viz-3d/README.md

 ### Generally / Short term

 * 2020-04-02 ~ Theo ~ Merge data from JHU and Wiki

-* 2020-04-02 ~ Theo ~ Charts appear in pop-up no click necessary
 * 2020-03-30 ~ Theo ~ Multiple charts per pop-up
 * 2020-03-24 ~ Theo ~ use Three.js fonts??
 * Better display of text in placards??